 predicted, by the way, by the director at that time,

-as best as possible for whatever dramatic events lie
+to prepare for whatever dramatic events lie ahead.

 [Also see this New York